MohDDH/rootsPlus/readme.md

 RootsPlus supports a multi-tiered user structure, with access and functionality tailored for specific roles:

-- **Farmer:** Users can register farms, manage crop cycles, and receive targeted recommendations for their agricultural operations.
+- **Farmer:** Users can register farms, add and edit crops to their farm, and receive recommendations for their agricultural operations.
-- **Agronomist:** Expert users who can supervise multiple linked farms, log field activities, and provide detailed evaluations and seasonal guidance.
+- **Agronomist:** Expert users who can supervise multiple linked farms, log field activities, and provide detailed evaluations and seasonal reports.
 - **Admin:** Possesses full administrative access, allowing for the management of users, farms, and all system-wide settings.